-Born and raised in Philadelphia, I have a BFA in filmmaking from New York University where I concentrated on film, photography, and human rights.
-I was an intern at HZ Films (Public Record) where I cut a music video for Efterklang.
-After NYU, I co-founded, produced, and directed the first three seasons of Brothers Green, a cooking show based in Brooklyn.
+Born and raised in Philadelphia, I have a BFA in filmmaking from New York University.
+After NYU, I co-created, produced, directed, and edited the first three seasons of Brothers Green, a cooking show based in Brooklyn.
 A huge fan and supporter of The Bronx Documentary Center, I'm inspired by their mission in teaching and encouraging students to learn about image making.

 You can email me at: adam [dot] saewitz [at] gmail [dot] com.